-Stereoactive Movie Club Ep 12 // Mirror
+Stereoactive Movie Club Ep 16 // Lawrence of Arabia w/ Matt

 Directed by Andrei Tarkovsky, 1975's 'Mirror,' with it's nonlinear structure, portrays dreamlike POV memories interspersed with newsreel footage and poetic passages.